rust-or/good_lp/README.md

 Used by default, performant, but requires to have the cbc C library headers available on the build machine, and the cbc dynamic library available on any machine where you want to run your program.

+CBC may write solver progress messages to the process's standard output while solving.
+The current `good_lp` API does not provide a solver-independent way to suppress output from CBC.
+If silent solver output is a requirement for your application, consider selecting another solver from the table above and verify its output behavior for your deployment.
+This limitation is tracked in [issue #117](https://github.com/rust-or/good_lp/issues/117).

 In ubuntu, you can install it with:

 ```bash